yext/search-headless/docs/search-headless.searchheadless.submitquestion.md

 ## SearchHeadless.submitQuestion() method

-Submits a question to the Answers API with the specified request data.
+Submits a question to the Search API with the specified request data.

 <b>Signature:</b>